Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

 \section{Introduction}

-In this work, we construct a pair of distinct \emph{nonnegative} solutions for any of the stochastic partial differential equations (SPDE's) associated with some one-dimensional super-Brownian motions with (continuous) immigration and zero initial value.
-Hence, we resolve the long-standing open problem concerning the pathwise uniqueness of SPDE's for one-dimensional super-Brownian motions in the negative, when additional immigration is present.
+In this work, we consider some one-dimensional super-Brownian motions with (continuous) immigration, and construct pairs of \mbox{distinct} \emph{nonnegative} solutions to the associated stochastic partial differential equations (SPDEs).
+Hence, we resolve in the negative the long-standing open problem concerning the pathwise uniqueness in the SPDEs for one-dimensional super-Brownian motions, when additional immigration is present (cf. page~217 in Perkins~\cite{PDW}).

-We start with some informal descriptions of the class of super-Brownian motions with immigration considered throughout this work.
-See \cite{LG:SBM} and \cite{P:DW} for super-Brownian motions as well as their connections with branching processes.
-Imagine that, in the barren territory $\R$, clouds of independent immigrants with infinitesimal initial mass land randomly in space throughout time.
-The underlying immigration mechanism is time-homogeneous and gives a high intensity of arrivals, so the inter-landing times of the immigrants are infinitesimal.
-After landing, each of the immigrating processes evolves independently of each other as a super-Brownian motion, obeying an SPDE of the form
+We start with some informal descriptions for the class of super-Brownian motions with immigration which are considered throughout this work.
+See Dawson~\cite{DMMP}, Dynkin \cite {DBMP}, Le Gall \cite{LGSBM}, Perkins \cite{PDW} and several others for super-Brownian motions as well as their connections with branching processes.
+Imagine that, in the barren territory $\R$, clouds of independent immigrants with infinitesimal initial mass land randomly in space and throughout time.
+The underlying immigration mechanism is time-homogeneous and gives a high intensity of arrivals of immigrants so that the inter-landing times are infinitesimal.
+After landing, each of the immigrant processes evolves independently of each other as a super-Brownian motion, obeying the SPDE

-subject to infinitesimal initial mass, where $W$ is (two-parameter) space-time white noise on $\R\times \R_+$.
-(See \cite{KS:SPDE}, \cite{R:SPDE}, and Section III.4 of \cite{P:DW}.
-Interpretations of the components of the SPDE (\ref{eq:mainSPDE0}) can be found in Section 1.2 and Section 3.2 of \cite{C}.)
-Superposing their masses determines a super-Brownian motion with immigration and zero initial value.
+subject to infinitesimal initial mass, where $W$ is (two-parameter) space--time white noise on $\R\times\R_+$.
+Superposition of their masses defines a super-Brownian motion with immigration and zero initial value.
+See Section~1.2 of Dawson \cite{DMMP}, Konno and Shiga \cite {KSSPDE}, Section~III.4 of Perkins \cite{PDW} and Reimers \cite {RSPDE} for the connection between solutions to the SPDE (\ref {eqmainSPDE0}) and super-Brownian motions.
+See Sections~1.2~and~3.2 in Chen \cite{C} for some heuristic interpretations of the terms of the SPDE (\ref{eqmainSPDE0}).
+Note that super-Brownian motions with immigration can also be constructed by Poisson point processes (see \cite{CD}).

-We study in particular the super-Brownian motions with immigration whose density processes are characterized by the SPDE's:
+We study the particular super-Brownian motions with immigration which have densities, and the density processes obey the SPDEs:

-Here, $\C_c^+(\R)$ being the function space of nonnegative continuous functions on $\R$ with compact support, the {\bf immigration functions} $\psi$ satisfy
+Here, $\C_c^+(\R)$ being the function space of nonnegative continuous functions on $\R$ with compact support, the \textit{immigration functions} $\psi$ satisfy

-and can be thought informally as the spatial aggregation of initial masses of immigrants within an infinitesimal amount of time.
+and can be thought informally as the density of immigrants landing within an infinitesimal amount of time.